ropensci/stats19/README.md

 Leeds and Bradford in particular.
 The severity and number of people hurt (proportional to circle width in the map above) in crashes is related to the speed limit roads.
-This can be seen by comparing the previous map with an overview of the area, from (Lovelace, Roberts, and Kellar 2016):
+This can be seen by comparing the previous map with an overview of the area, from an academic paper on the social, spatial and temporal distribution of bike crashes (Lovelace, Roberts, and Kellar
+2016):

 <img src="https://raw.githubusercontent.com/ITSLeeds/stats19/master/vignettes/wy-overview.jpg" width="100%" />